jhackett1/jhackett1.github.io/_posts/2017-01-24-Smoke-media-website-rebrand.markdown

 ---
 layout: work
-title:  "Smoke Media website rebrand!"
+title:  "Smoke Media website rebrand"
 date:   2017-01-24 23:35:20 +0000
 categories: work digital
 outline: I rebuilt the web presence of the University of Westminster's student media operation from the ground up, emphasising usability and multimedia journalism.